+are your third molars that typically erupt during the late teens or early twenties.
 If you experience any pain or inflammation around your wisdom teeth, schedule an appointment with our office as soon as possible.
 We’re here to help!

 You may not need your wisdom teeth removed if they’re coming in straight and there’s enough room in your jaw.
-However, most people end up needing wisdom tooth extraction.
+However, most people end up needing wisdom teeth extraction.
 Since wisdom teeth typically form in the jaw around age 12, we’ll be able to monitor the trajectory of your wisdom teeth long before they erupt so we can prevent problems.

 Our dentist may recommend oral surgery to correct issues affecting the structures in your jaw and mouth.
-Since each patient is different, it’s important to understand that your experience with wisdom tooth extraction may be different from those you know who’ve also undergone the procedure.
+Since each patient is different, it’s important to understand that your experience with wisdom teeth extraction may be different from those you know who’ve also undergone the procedure.

 If your wisdom teeth have already erupted, you may only need a simple dental extraction.
-During this procedure, our wisdom teeth dentist would give you local anesthesia to numb the tooth.
+During this procedure, our dentist would give you local anesthesia to numb the tooth.
 She would then use special tools to lift and extract the wisdom teeth from their sockets.

-If you need yourremoved before they erupt, you’ll be put under IV sedation.
+If you need your wisdom teeth removed before they erupt, you’ll be put under IV sedation.
 While you won’t be entirely asleep during the wisdom teeth surgery, you won’t feel any pain.
 Most of our patients have little to no recollection of wisdom teeth extraction under IV sedation.

 Schedule a Consultation for Wisdom Teeth